INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 ### Authentication and authorization ###

-Each IMO or GIN will be assigned a number of authentication items that will be needed to publish data on the Intermagnet MQTT service:
+Each IMO or GIN will be assigned connection details that will be needed to publish data on the Intermagnet MQTT service:

 - A username.
 The username will be unique to the IMO or GIN and should not be shared.
 - A password.
 The password is linked to the username.
 - One or more client IDs.
-Client IDs consist of IAGA observatory codes and define which observatory topics a client can publish to.
+Client IDs consist of IAGA observatory codes and are used at the Intermagnet MQTT service to define which observatory topics a client can publish to.
 If an IMO or GIN has more than one client ID, it can only connect and publish using a single ID at a time - multiple connections to the MQTT broker are needed to publish data from multiple observatories.

 A client will also be allowed to subscribe to the topics that it can publish to.